ld-ing/qdhf/README.md

 ## Tutorial

-We have provided a tutorial: [Incorporating Human Feedback into Quality Diversity for Diversified Text-to-Image Generation](https://docs.pyribs.org/en/stable/tutorials/qdhf.html), together with the [pyribs](https://pyribs.org/) team.
+We have released a tutorial: [Incorporating Human Feedback into Quality Diversity for Diversified Text-to-Image Generation](https://docs.pyribs.org/en/stable/tutorials/qdhf.html), together with the [pyribs](https://pyribs.org/) team.
 This tutorial features a lightweight version of QDHF and runs on Google Colab in ~1 hour.
 Dive into the tutorial to explore how QDHF enhances GenAI models with diversified, high-quality responses and apply these insights to your projects!

 ## Requirements